tarleb/pandoc/doc/lua-filters.md

 `decode (str[, pandoc_types])`

-Creates a Lua object from a JSON string.
-The function returns an [Inline], [Block], [Pandoc], [Inlines], or [Blocks] element if the input can be decoded into represent any of those types.
-Otherwise the default decoding is applied, using tables, booleans, numbers, and [null](#pandoc.json.null) to represent the JSON value.
+If the input can be decoded as representing an [Inline], [Block], [Pandoc], [Inlines], or [Blocks] element, the function will return an object of the appropriate type.
+When the input cannot be decoded as representing one of those elements, default decoding using tables, booleans, numbers, and [null](#pandoc.json.null) to represent the JSON value is applied.

 The special handling of AST elements can be disabled by setting `pandoc_types` to `false`.